UoA-eResearch/vmhandbook/_doc/map-drive-windows.md

 ---

 Steps:
+**Please sign-out and/or restart your computer before attempting to map your research drive.
+This step also applies to any and all additional people who have been added to the research drive.**
 1. If you are **off-campus** connect via the University [Virtual Private Network](https://www.auckland.ac.nz/en/students/academic-information/postgraduate-students/postgraduate/postgraduate-support-and-services/vpn-service.html) (VPN).

 2. Open **File Explorer** from the taskbar or the Start menu.